- Why is Beowulf Important?

 “At the time the manuscript was being copied, Scandinavian raiders had been ravaging English shores for two centuries.
 This inauspicious timing has been used by some scholars to bolster their arguments that Beowulf was composed before the coming of the Northmen about A.D.
 790. However, a poem featuring a Scandinavian hero may have been able to flourish at the court of King Cnut, who added England to his Danish empire in 1016.”

 In 2013, researchers announced that Excavations at Lejre in eastern Denmark, the site of a royal Danish court from the 6th to 10th century, revealed seven feasting halls of various ages, the remains of hundreds of animals, drinking vessels, and about 40 pieces of jewelry.
 Some scholars believe that the oldest feasting hall on the site may be Heorot.
-For more information on this ongoing archaeological investigation, see: Secrets of Beowulf Revealed, Lejre: Archaeological Excavations, Setting Found for Oldest English Epic Beowulf, and Discovering the Truth Behind Beowulf.
+For an overview of this ongoing archaeological investigation, see: Secrets of Beowulf Revealed.

 “For the first time, archaeology is giving us a glimpse of life in the key royal Danish site associated with the Beowulf legend.”